Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Quantum phase transition

 \subsection{Energy gap}

-We obtain the quantum critical point (QCP) of the two and three dimensional KN model for different anisotropy parameters.
-We have plotted the energy gap of the two dimensional model, Eq. \eqref{g2}, in Fig. \ref{gap2d} and the three dimensional gap, Eq. \eqref{g3}, in Fig. \ref{gap3d}.
-Different plots belong to different anisotropy values ($\Delta$) which clearly manifest the strong dependence of QCP on $\Delta$.
-For the two dimensional model the results from other methods such as mean-filed \cite{Langari06} and Green's function \cite{rezania} approaches are available, and we have summarized the variation of QCP on the anisotropy parameter in Table \ref{qcp2d}.
-The results of all methods are in agreement with each other (except at small values $\Delta$).
-It is clearly seen that as the anisotropy parameter $\Delta$ on the bonds increases the phase transition at critical point $\lambda_c$ occurs at higher values.
-This is sensible because the gap between singlet and triplet states increases with $\Delta$.
-Thus a higher value of $\lambda_c$ is needed to close the gap and drive the Kondo singlet phase to the antiferromagnetic phase.
+We obtain the quantum critical point of the two- and three-dimensional KN model for different values of the anisotropy parameters.
+Figures \ref{gap2d} and \ref{gap3d} depict the energy gap of the two- and three-dimensional models [Eqs. \eqref{g2} and \eqref{g3}], respectively.
+Different plots belong to different anisotropy values ($\Delta$).
+This dependence instead implies dependence of the quantum critical point on $\Delta$.
+For the two-dimensional model, the results from other methods such as the mean-filed \cite{Langari06} and Green's function \cite{rezania} approaches are also available.
+Table \ref{qcp2d} summarizes this $\Delta$-dependence of the mentioned methods.
+The results of all methods are in agreement with each other (except at small values of $\Delta$).
+It is seen that as the anisotropy parameter $\Delta$ on the bonds increases, the phase transition at the critical point $\lambda_c$ occurs at higher values.
+This is plausible because the gap between singlet and triplet states increases with $\Delta$.
+Thus a higher $\lambda_c$ is needed to close the gap and drive the Kondo-singlet phase to the antiferromagnetic phase.